caarlos0/dotfiles.zsh/docs/PHILOSOPHY.md

 With that in mind, [machine](http://github.com/caarlos0/machine) was born.

 It's an Ansible recipe that can install a bunch of stuff, and you can comment out what you don't want.
-Works on both Linux and Windows.
+Works on both Linux and OSX.

 ### Default `EDITOR` and `PROJECTS`